nus-mtp/1516/_posts/2016-03-11-final-reports.md

 - You need to submit a PDF file, name teamname-dev-guide.pdf, into IVLE's workbin, replacing teamname with the name of your team.
 - The report documents the project's motivation/description, software requirements, design, implementation, test cases, coding convention, instructions on how to install/compile/test/run, remaining issues, repository, CI site, etc.
 - The target reader is a fellow developer who will maintain and continue the development of your project.
-- Any information that will be helpful to a developer can go into here.
+- Any other information that will be helpful to a developer can go into here.